infobasedev/moodle-filter_cvod/README.md

 Copy the filter/<product> into path/to/your/moodle/filters/

-Once both folders have been uploaded to their respective directories on the server, return to Site Administration and click on Notifications.
+Once the folder been uploaded to their respective directories on the server, return to Site Administration and click on Notifications.

 Moodle should be prompting you to install/upgrade the new plugin now.
 Click Upgrade Moodle database now.